IIITLucknowSWEngg/CSAICSABTeam009/URD.md

 ### 2.2 Premium Users
 •⁠  ⁠*Technical Proficiency*: Comfortable with advanced features and willing to pay for enhanced services.
 •⁠  ⁠*Expectations*: Ad-free experience, offline listening, and higher audio quality.
-•⁠  ⁠*Preferences*: Seamless transition between online and offline modes, exclusive content, and enhanced personalization.
+•⁠  ⁠*Preferences*: Seamless transition between online and offline modes, exclusive content, and ad-free music.

 ### 2.3 Artists
 •⁠  ⁠*Technical Proficiency*: Varies from basic to advanced; needs to manage their profiles and upload music.